Obesity Treatments and the Affordable Care Act (ACA)

 One of the key components of the ACA is a mandate that state health exchanges cover a set of health care service categories it has defined as Essential Health Benefits (EHB).
 Categories include ambulatory patient services, prescription drugs, and chronic disease management, among others.

 It is expected 23 states will have obesity treatments including metabolic and bariatric surgery as part of its EHB, and five will also cover weight-loss programs.
 However, 27 states and Washington, D.C. currently have no plans to include it.
-View a chart of the exchange programs for each state.

 "There is a real geographic disparity," said Dr. Morton.
 "And it's sad to say that many of the states expected to exclude obesity treatments can be found in the south, where the highest rates of obesity can also be found.
 We are working very hard to change the equation so that all people with obesity, no matter where your home happens to be, can have access to evidence-based prevention and treatment programs."